How do we keep our market booth display zero waste?

 Not only did I save a ton of money by getting them at Goodwill, but I also stayed true to our zero waste values.

-And lastly, even our extension cord and our curtain lights are reused!
-Someone had donated them to RE Tacoma, our local free store for small businesses, and I gave them a second life with our display.
+Someone donated them to RE Tacoma several years ago (our very-sadly-now-closed-but-I-miss-it-every-day local free store for small business), and I gave them a second life with our display.

-So tell me, friend, which of these is your favorite?
-The vintage camping chairs got a whole lot of love over on Instagram yesterday, but I wanna know your fave!
-Comment below and let me know!
+So now I'm curious, friend, which of these secondhand finds is your favorite?
+The vintage camping chairs tend to get a whole lot of love, but I wanna know YOUR fave!

 Related: